Music written for productions of Macbeth which included the songs and dances.

 Music for the extravaganza at the end of Act III.

 Music for Act IV, scene 1.
-Johnston has these four pieces of music for Act IV, but it is doubtful whether Garrick made any use of them.
+Johnston has these four pieces of music for Act IV, but Garrick seems only to have used the ‘Furies’ Dance’.
 The song ‘Black spirits’ was included in Kemble’s production in 1794, and (so it seems) in all subsequent productions, at least until the 1850s.

 This is a songsheet adapted to the published score; it is not a critical edition.
 There are large variations in the wording of these songs, but I have not yet got round to working them out in detail.

 Notes on the songs and dances performed by the witches in different versions of Macbeth, and on the music written for them.